 The admission decision is made when all documents are received.
 About one month after the required documents have been received, applicants who have been admitted will be sent a letter of admission and an SEVIS I-20 form or SEVIS DS-2019 form as appropriate (to obtain F-1 or J-1 visa).
 Applicants who are not admitted will be notified.

 It is essential that applicants comply with the government regulations of their home country as well as with those of the United Sates.
 International students are required to register each semester for a full-time program of studies (minimum 12 semester units for undergraduates and 9 semester units for graduate students).

 The Housing Office can provide information regarding available off-campus housing.
 The University also has six residence halls which accommodate 1,300 students.
 The residence halls are frequently filled to capacity and early application is strongly advised.
 For information about cost, meal plans, and dates of occupancy, please visit the Housing Residential Life web site at www.csus.edu/housing or call (916) 278-6655.

 Test for tuberculosis is required.
 A health insurance policy, or evidence of equivalent medical protection valid in the United States is also required.
 Beginning Fall 1986, all new and readmitted students born after January 1, 1957 are required to show proof of immunity to Measles and Rubella.

 A description of the academic programs, with details on each course offered, is contained in the University Catalog.
 The University Catalog is available by going to the following website www.catalog.csus.edu.

-The Office of Global Education, located in Lassen Hall, Room 2304, assists international students after their admission.
+The International Programs and Global Engagement office, located in Lassen Hall, Room 2304, assists international students after their admission.
 Orientation/Registration, immigration liaison, community relations and assistance in curricular and co-curricular activities also are provided.